paradiseduo/appdecrypt/README.md

 # appdecrypt

-Decrypt application encrypted binaries on macOS when SIP-disabled (macOS 11.2.3 or below).
+Decrypt application encrypted binaries on macOS when SIP-enabled (macOS 11.2.3 or below).

 This works well and compiles for iOS nicely, if you want use it at iOS devices, you can use build-ios.sh (Thanks @dlevi309).